Press - Exclusive Interviews - Chris .R. Notarile

 they're gonna do it anyway whether fans want it or not?
 DON'T FUCK UP!!!

-What's your favorite Snake moment.
+What's your favorite Snake Plissken moment?

-Escape From L.A. - When he shuts down the world.
-Such a dick move, yet totally
+Escape From L.A. when he shuts down the world.
+Such a dick move yet totally

 appropriate given the state of the world at that moment.